woctezuma/steam-era-goty/README.md

 ## Prior

 Our prior is computed as follows:
-* regarding the average scores, the prior is the median,
+* regarding the average score, the prior is the median of average scores,
-* regarding the numbers of votes, the prior is the average.
+* regarding the number of votes, the prior is the average of numbers of votes.

 ## References